wownero-project/wownero/README.md

 Things to Do, Work in Progress, and Help Wanted tasks are tracked in the [Meta](https://git.wownero.com/wownero/meta/issues) repo.

-Join `#wownero-dev` on IRC OFTC to participate in development conversation.
+Join `#wownero` on IRC OFTC to participate in development conversation.

 ## Scheduled software upgrades